Understand mobile-first Millennial and Gen Z shoppers and how to engage them.

 Millennial (those born between the years 1980 and 1995) and Generation Z consumers (born after 1995) are a major driving force in the continual growth of online shopping and mobile commerce.
 This digitally native audience represents the next generation of shoppers with significant buying power, so it’s important for marketers to understand what makes these shoppers tick and how to best capture their attention.

-Here are five key things that brands should keep in mind to stay relevant with Millennial and Gen Z audiences:
+Here are five key things that brands should keep in mind to stay relevant with Millennial and Gen Z shoppers:

 1. They’re mobile-first (…and addicted to their phones)